 Who Pays the Capital Gains Tax?

-How Much Does the Government Receive From Capital Gains Taxes?
+How Much Does the Government Receive from Capital Gains Taxes?

 Revenues from the tax on capital gains are categorized as part of individual income tax revenues, but they generally account for a modest portion of such collections.
-Over the past two decades, receipts from capital gains averaged about 9 percent of such revenues per year, totaling $137 billion, or 0.7 percent of gross domestic product (GDP).
+Over the past two decades, receipts from capital gains averaged 9 percent of such revenues per year, totaling $152 billion, or 0.7 percent of gross domestic product (GDP).

 However, annual revenues from the capital gains tax have historically been volatile, reflecting changes in economic activity — especially during recessions.
 For example, such revenues dropped from $100 billion in 2001 to $58 billion in 2002, a 41 percent decrease in just one year.
 That same pattern occurred during the financial crisis over a decade ago, with capital gains revenues decreasing by 49 percent from 2008 to 2009.
 That trend did not recur during the pandemic-related recession in 2020, and such receipts increased by 10 percent that year and 64 percent in 2021 partially due to a strong stock market.
-Capital gains revenues eventually moderated, reaching $246 billion, or 0.9 percent of GDP, in 2023, and are projected to continue declining over the coming decade.
+Capital gains revenues eventually moderated, reaching $270 billion, or 0.9 percent of GDP, in 2025, and are projected to continue declining over the coming decade.

 What Are Some Proposed Reforms to the Capital Gains Tax?